Effective: February 12, 1996

 - Realize and distribute earned royalties and other revenues for the benefit of the university.

-Legal protection and enforcement of the university's rights in the Marks is under Trademark Licensing's management with certain responsibilities delegated to The Licensing Resource Group.
+Legal protection and enforcement of the university's rights in the Marks is under Trademark Licensing's management with, if applicable, certain responsibilities delegated a contracted licensing agency.

-External use of the Marks by external entities is managed by Trademark Licensing with certain responsibilities delegated to The Licensing Resource Group under the following principles:
+External use of the Marks by external entities is managed by Trademark Licensing with, if applicable, certain responsibilities delegated to a contracted licensing agency under the following principles:

 Licensing is required for all non-university users.